Philosophy, Computing, and Artificial Intelligence

 If the library is open, then she will study late in the library

-There is a proof of Q on the basis of the first two premises.
 The addition of the third premise does nothing to change this fact.
+It is just extra information.

-Robert Kowalski (the author of CLHT) suggests that the subjects do not understand the sentences in the way the experimenters expect and do not reason in the way the experimenters expect.
+Robert Kowalski suggests that the subjects do not understand the sentences in the way the experimenters expect and do not reason in the way the experimenters expect.

-We will consider Kowalski's solution in more detail later, but part of his idea is that the reasoning in the Suppression Task is defeasible reasoning, not conclusive reasoning.
-The logic programming/agent model, as it is currently understood as a way to answer queries in terms of backward chaining, is not able to model defeasible reasoning.
-Kowalski, in his response to the Suppression Task, suggests a way to supplement the logic programming/agent model so that it is able to model both kinds of reasoning.
+We will consider Kowalski's solution in more detail later, but part of his idea seems to be that the reasoning in which the subjects engage in the Suppression Task is defeasible reasoning, not conclusive reasoning.
+The logic programming/agent model (as it is currently understood as a way to answer queries in terms of backward chaining) does not implement defeasible reasoning.

 Conclusive and Defeasible Reasoning

-One way the conclusion that the object is red can be defeated by being undercut.
-This would happen if I were to come to know that the object is illuminated by a red light and that red lights make white objects look red.
-The object would still look red, and might even be red unbeknownst to me, but it is no longer rational for me to believe that it is red because it looks red.
+Suppose, however, I acquire new information.
+Suppose I come to know that the object is illuminated by a red light and that red lights make white objects look red.
+This new information does not change the way the object looks.
+It still looks red to me.
+The object might even be red, but no longer is it rational for me to believe that it is red because it looks red.
+The new information undercuts the inference from the premise to the conclusion that the object is red.